 Carry a bit of cash for when you arrive in India, in case you can’t find an ATM.
 When you bring cash with you, make sure to bring bills that are clean and un-damaged (and not too large of a denomination) to ensure that the exchange service will accept them.
 It’s also helpful to keep in mind that at exchange windows, you may need to provide identification.

 Prices in India are low compared with the West, so there’s no need to take large amounts of cash.
 In resort or tourist areas, many shops will change money, but avoid exchanges on the black market.
 Scams and fake currency are not uncommon, so make sure to keep an eye out.

 Alternatively, for simple access to the money you need while you’re abroad - and an even better deal - use TransferWise.
-If you have a bank account in India, or know someone who does, you can make a local bank transfer before you leave your home country, and TransferWise will then send the money to the Indian bank account using the real mid-market exchange rate.
+If you have a bank account in India, or know someone who does, you can make a local bank transfer before you leave your home country or use services such as TransferWise or Western Union for sending money to India, and TransferWise will then send the money to the Indian bank account using the real mid-market exchange rate.
 It's a great and fast to get your cash when you arrive, and cut out any of those international bank or hidden fees.

 You won’t have much luck using traveller’s cheques in India.
 Many banks refuse to process them, since they’re becoming quite uncommon.
 If you do find someone to process your cheque, your exchange rate will be marked up.
 You’ll have better luck if you plan to use an ATM or debit card.

 Many credit cards will charge between 3% and 5% foreign transaction fee on all transactions in India.
 This fee can add considerably to the cost of your trip.
 It’s best to bring both a credit card and a debit card, in case one of them doesn’t work for you.